tumido/llm-d-deployer/quickstart/README-minikube.md

 For GPU support, see the Minikube documentation as there are a couple of commands that may need to be run [Using NVIDIA GPUs with minikube](https://minikube.sigs.k8s.io/docs/tutorials/nvidia/).

-This can be run on a minimum ec2 node type [g6e.12xlarge](https://aws.amazon.com/ec2/instance-types/g6e/) (4xL40S 48GB but only 2 are used by default) to infer the model meta-llama/Llama-3.2-3B-Instruct that will get spun up.
+- This can be run on a minimum ec2 node type [g6e.12xlarge](https://aws.amazon.com/ec2/instance-types/g6e/) (4xL40S 48GB but only 2 are used by default) to infer the model `meta-llama/Llama-3.2-3B-Instruct` that will get spun up.

-> ⚠️ If your cluster has no available GPUs, the **prefill** and **decode** pods will remain in **Pending** state.
+- You can also be run on a small [g6e.2xlarge](https://aws.amazon.com/ec2/instance-types/g6e/) with 1xL4 with a small model where both the prefill and decode pods share the single GPU.
+This is useful for a quick deployment to familiarize yourself with the project or for development/CI purposes.

 Verify you have properly installed the container toolkit with the runtime of your choice.